A Fast Radio Burst monitor with a Compact All-Sky Phased Array (CASPA): Discussion on the Science Cases

 Using the detection rate distributions described in \SEC{sec:frbdet}, we see how the sensitivity of a given system influences the DM range of the FRBs that will be detected.
 The all-sky monitors necessarily have relatively low sensitivity and hence a larger number of FRBs with low-DM in the nearby Universe are likely to be discovered.

-To explore the population that CASPA would uncover in more detail, we re-analysed the simulated FRBs for CASPA and for the Parkes CryoPAF to show the Fluence versus extra Galactic DM distribution (see \FIG{fig:fdm}).
-Clearly the Parkes CryoPAF will detect more high-DM FRBs, which will be used to study the FRB evolution at high redshift.
-In contrast, the FRBs detected by CASPA have rather low extra-Galactic $\DMe$ ranging from 50 to 300 $\pccm$, but very high fluences from $10^2$ to $10^4$ Jy\,ms. At the time of writing, there have been more than 40 FRBs with confirmed host galaxies \citep{Gordon+23ApJ} with a redshifts up to 1.01 \citep{Ryder+23Sci}.
+To explore the population that CASPA would uncover in more detail, we re-analysed the simulated FRBs for CASPA in the parameter space of fluence versus extragalactic DM, and then compare it Parkes CryoPAF, SKA-Low and DSA-110 (see \FIG{fig:fdm}).
+Clearly, the Parkes CryoPAF and DSA-110 are likely to detect more high-DM FRBs, which is helpful to study the FRB evolution at high redshift.
+In contrast, the FRBs detectable for CASPA and SKA-Low have rather low extragalactic $\DMe$ ranging from 30 to 400 $\pccm$, but high fluences from $10$ to $10^4$ Jy\,ms. Such bright bursts with low DMs are mostly originated from the nearby Universe.

+At the time of writing, there have been more than 50 FRBs pinpointed at host galaxies \citep{Gordon+23ApJ} with redshifts up to 1.01 \citep{Ryder+23Sci}.
 The localised FRB samples at low-redshift ($z<0.1$) are so limited that the population of nearby FRBs is not well characterised.
 Hence, understanding the properties of these nearby sources is essential to bridge the energy gap between Galactic and cosmological FRBs, and it is also needed for a comprehensive view on the evolution of FRBs.
 Since the luminosity function that we used in these simulations is constructed from the sample of more distant FRBs, our population modelling is the most conservative case for such FRBs.
-Our modeling assumes a smooth volumetric FRB rate, but the star-formation rate in the local volume ($<10$\,Mpc) is higher than a large comoving volume by a factor of 2 \citep{Mattila+12ApJ}, so we may expect to detect even more FRBs from our local Universe and their spatial distribution will not be uniform.
+Our modelling assumes a smooth volumetric FRB rate, but the star-formation rate in the local volume ($<10$\,Mpc) is higher than a large comoving volume by a factor of 2 \citep{Mattila+12ApJ}, so we may expect to detect even more FRBs from our local Universe and their spatial distribution will not be uniform.